juicedata/juicefs/docs/en/reference/command_reference.md

 #### Description

 Collect and delete leaked objects.
-We don't expect JuiceFS to produce leak in object storage (only happens when there's bug in JuiceFS), use this command if you notice any abnormal usage in object storage.
+JuiceFS doesn't easily produce leak in object storage (only happens when there's bug in JuiceFS), use this command if you notice any abnormal usage in object storage.

 #### Synopsis